 Bring a medium saucepan of water to a boil.
 Add the lentils to the water along with a fat pinch of salt.
 Simmer the lentils until they’re just-tender, about 20 minutes.
 Drain and set aside.

 Stir the mushrooms until they start glistening slightly.
-Season the mushrooms with salt.
+Season the mushrooms liberally with salt.
 Add the garlic and thyme to the pot and stir.
-Once the garlic is fragrant, about 30 seconds, add the white wine and tamari to the pan.
+Once the garlic is fragrant, about 30 seconds, add the white wine and tamari to the pot.
 Stir the mushrooms.
 Add the drained lentils, vegetable stock and plant milk to the pot.
 Stir and bring the mixture to a boil.

 Serve hot with toasts or other accompaniments of your choosing.